flythereddflagg/flythereddflagg.github.io/python_book/docs/16-File-Reading-and-Writing.md

 - The CPU
 - The RAM or volatile memory
-- The hard drive or persistent memory
+- The persistent memory (e.g. the hard disk drive or the solid-state drive)

 This lesson is an opportunity to interact with the third part, that is the hard drive.
 We will learn in this lesson how to read and write files from the hard drive.